pmunts/libsimpleio/README.txt

        gprbuild libsimpleio.gpr -p test_userled

-       Reworked Ada make files to allow building Windows applications in [14]Windows Subsystem for Linux.
-Until now, using the make files on Windows required using [15]Cygwin.
+       Reworked Ada make files to allow building Windows applications in [6]Windows Subsystem for Linux.
+Until now, using the make files on Windows required using [7]Cygwin.
-     * 1 February 2020 -- Added links to [16]Make With Ada projects.
+     * 1 February 2020 -- Added links to [8]Make With Ada projects.
      * 2 February 2020 -- Flattened the csharp/ directory tree.
-Removed
-       separate Mono program directories.
-Now you can build a Mono program in one of the unified .Net project directories using a command
-       like:

-       make test_gpio.exe

      * 7 February 2020 -- Added .Net Core 3.1 project templates for both
        libsimpleio and libremoteio.
-Install these from [17]NuGet with the following commands:
+Install these from [9]NuGet with the following commands:

        dotnet new -i libsimpleio-templates